Main Menu

 The late, great Andy Fairley had probably the most distinctive vocal style of any artist to record for Adrian Sherwood.
 The Editor tells what he knows about this poet turned recording artist:

-A somewhat mysterious figure, Fairley came to the attention of Adrian Sherwood at On-U Sound via the Mark Stewart and Gary Clail Bristol, UK connection.
 During the 1989-1993 period his voice was a familiar feature of Sherwood productions for particularly Gary Clail, Dub Syndicate and Keith LeBlanc and numerous other one-off guest appearances.
 When not reciting his own verse in full, he was often sampled for use in-the-mix, often regaling the sonic qualities of the recording or giving a MC-like shout to the artist, On-U Sound or Sherwood personally.

 "This sound system comes to you with fuel injection"